runar-rkmedia/skiver-cli/README.md

   -u, --uri string                    Endpoint for skiver
       --with-prettier                 Where available, will attempt to run prettier, or prettier_d if available

-Use "Skiver-CLI [command] --help" for more information about a command.
+Use "skiver [command] --help" for more information about a command.

 ```